datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 from the Member and may offset the Company's damages against any amount owed to the Member for distributions or otherwise.

-**ARTICLE IV
- CAPITAL CONTRIBUTIONS, UNITS,
+**ARTICLE IV CAPITAL CONTRIBUTIONS, UNITS, CAPITAL ACCOUNTS AND ADVANCES**
- CAPITAL ACCOUNTS AND ADVANCES ** TC "Article IV.
-Capital Contributions, Units, Capital Accounts and Advances" \\f C \\l "1"

-Section 4.1  Capital Contributions  TC "Section 4.1  Capital Contributions" \\f C \\l "2" .
+Section 4.1  Capital Contributions.

 ​(i) Each Unit Holder has contributed or is deemed to have contributed to the capital of the Company such amount as shall be reflected from